airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 * Volume sizes
   * You can modify `kube/resources/volume-*` files to specify different volume sizes for the persistent volumes backing Airbyte.

+### Increasing worker parallelism

+TODO
+You can increase the number of replicas for the `airbyte-worker` deployment to increase the number of syncs that can run simultaneously.

 ### Cloud logging

 Airbyte writes logs to two directories.
 App logs, including server and scheduler logs, are written to the `app-logging` directory.